amcgee/remjs/README.md

 node examples/simple_example.js
 ```

 Now, you can interact with your new API however you please.
-If you're using CURL and [jq](http://stedolan.github.io/jq/) for JSON parsing:
+If you're using cURL and [jq](http://stedolan.github.io/jq/) for JSON parsing:

 ```shell
 $ curl http://localhost:3000/api/_help | jq '.'